cardano-scaling/hydra/security/RFP.md

 ![artifacts.png](artifacts.png)

-A detailed description of each of these artifacts can be found in the above section _Artifacts_.
+A detailed description of each of the artifacts relevant for this audit can be found in the above section _Artifacts_.

 For its operations, the hydra-node process relies on a cardano-node process and client processes can connect to the hydra-node process through API.
 Any assessment performed during this audit must be done under the following assumptions about the environment of the Hydra node implementation:
 * Organizational procedures for managing the hydra and cardano signing keys are trusted;